Former Army Docs Team Up To Open Athletic Training Facility In Tampa’s Citrus Park

 Scott and MacLaren survived Afghanistan, where they battled everything from gunfire to scorpion bites, to open the clinic in Westchase.
 Now they are embarking on a new endeavor, one that will have major sports figures from all over the world descending on the Tampa Bay region.

 They are starting D1 Sports Medicine in Citrus Park, just north of downtown Tampa near the intersection of Veterans Expressway and Gunn Highway.
-Now under construction, the training facility is expected to open in late 2011.
-The amenities offered are designed to attract athletes at every level, from high school to weekend warriors to professionals.
+Now under construction, the training facility is expected to open in early October.
+The amenities offered — an 80-yard football field, a basketball gym and a workout area, and that is just for starters — are designed to attract athletes at every level, from high school to weekend warriors to professionals.

 Bringing In The Sports Stars